FanchenBao/react-native-scroll-indicator/README.md

 | scrollViewProps     | ScrollViewProps                      | `{}`                                                   | `ScrollViewIndicator` only.
 Props to pass to the underlying `ScrollView`.                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                  |
 | flatListProps       | ScrollViewProps & FlatListProps<any> | **required**                                           | `FlatListIndicator` only.
 Props to pass to the underlying `FlatList`.
 This is a required prop, as one must supply `data` and `renderItem` to `FlatList`                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                    |

+## Limitations

+The package is designed to be a substitute of `ScrollView` and `FlatList` under the most basic usage.
+Thus, despite allowing any props from `ScrollView` and `FlatList` to be passed to `ScrollViewIndicator` and `FlatListIndicator`, the package has NOT been fully tested on the combination of all the props.
+It is very likely that some prop combinations would break the custom scroll indicator.
+If that happens, please raise an issue or suggest a feature request on GitHub.

 ## Contributing